Cohen admits to stealing and other takeaways from day 19 of Trump’s trial

 Trump’s court entourage includes Hells Angels

-The day ended with Costello’s fiery appearance on the witness stand — and the prospect of further questioning from prosecutors on Tuesday.
+The day ended with Costello’s fiery appearance on the witness stand, and the prospect of further questioning from prosecutors on Tuesday.

 While much of the court’s attention was focused on the final witnesses in the trial, members of Trump’s entourage also caught the media’s eye.